Updated: Sep 14

 I am not a doctor, psychiatrist, or pharmacist.
 I am/was a pastor for nearly 25 years (see also: Why I Am So Tired).
 I've heard these statements often from adults, teenagers, and even elementary students in pastoral counseling sessions:

 "I've prayed!
 Why do I still have anxiety!"

 "Why won't He take this away?"

 This is why doctors make a Family History in an evaluation.
 It is a predictor of your health.
 I needed a stent, I actually have two, and now I'm good to go.
 Imagine if I said, 'Nah, I'm good.
 Leave that artery 80% clogged.
-I'm sure it will clear up as I sit here eating more lard.
-I don't eat lard.
+I'm sure it will clear up as I sit here eating more lard'.
+Disclaimer: I'm not a lard eater.

 In the same way, we see heart disease, we need to see anxiety.
 I needed two stents and a temporary statin.
-But, every day I take a Bayer aspirin.
-If your doctor recommends, a temporary pharmaceutical may be needed so that your dealing with anxiety can be minimized as you learn the skills necessary to live healthier.
-The goal of every doctor and psychiatrist I know always uses medicine as a last resort and sees it as a short term prescription.
+But, every day, I take a Bayer aspirin.
+If your doctor recommends, a temporary pharmaceutical may be necessary so that your dealing with anxiety can be minimized as you learn the skills required to live healthier.
+Every doctor and psychiatrist's goal, I know, always uses the medicine as a last resort and sees it as a short-term prescription.
 Don't quantify the word short.
 Think of it in the scope of a lifetime.

 Pray without ceasing, but it's okay to also trust that part of the answer to those prayers is to follow a doctor and psychiatrist's professional advice.